Information for Families

 - If there are questions or concerns to discuss with the Coordinator or Teacher, rather than entering the facility please arrange to meet via Zoom or email outside of class time unless urgent.

-School assemblies may occur if within the single cohort size.
-Otherwise, at this time, assemblies, information evenings, open houses, and term celebrations will occur in a virtual context.
+At this time, assemblies, information evenings, open houses and term celebrations will occur in a virtual context where possible.

 Physical Contact, Cleaning, and Sanitization